-'Cause now I'm John Brown's ghost.
+'Cause now I'm channeling Brown's ghost.

 CHORUS